 These individual modules are constructed in a factory setting and transported to the site where they can be combined to form a wide variety of building functions.

 Modules can be connected side-by-side, end-to-end, or stacked up to four storeys high, to create a semi-permanent structure with a minimum lifespan of 25 plus years.

-Six Benefits Of Modern Modular Buildings
+Six Benefits Of Modular

 - Speed: Using pre-fabricated building modules saves you build time and ensures your project isn’t delayed by bad weather.

 - Time: Offsite construction while the building foundations are laid means you enjoy minimal disruption to your site, leaving you free to concentrate on your business.

 - Flexible: Modular systems can be adapted as your employee or student numbers and business needs change, giving you maximum flexibility to upsize, downsize, reconfigure or relocate as necessary.